corefan/xenko-docs/manual/graphics/effects-and-shaders/shading-language/shader-classes-mixins-and-inheritance.md

 	}
 };

-// this class won't compile since the call is not static shader IncorrectStaticCallClass
+// this shader class won't compile since the call is not static shader IncorrectStaticCallClass
 {
 	float Compute()